erique/playsid.library/README.txt

            reSID speed optimizations, some fixes
 - 2022-11-19: Fix bug where playback would get stuck for a while, example tune: JCH/Hawaii
-- 2023-01: Added support for 2SIDs, stereo SIDs with 6 audio
+- 2023-01: - Added support for 2SIDs, stereo SIDs with 6 audio
              channels.
 This works only in reSID mode, and takes about double the amount of CPU compared to ordinary SIDs.
-           Some reSID speed optimizations as well.
+            - Full support for multispeed tunes added, earlier only speeds up to four worked properly.
-           Configurable update rate.
+            - A bunch of reSID speed optimizations.